-We (REDACTED) sought to create a treatment package for BPD that was informed by the substantive dimensions (Criteria A and B) of the AMPD.
-BPD Compass, which loosely stands for Cognitive-behavioral Modules for Personality Symptoms, was developed to 1) synthesize decades of research on mechanisms maintaining BPD into a comprehensive treatment, 2) address gaps left by existing interventions, and 3) be maximally efficient and disseminable.
+We (Sauer-Zavala et al., 2020) sought to create a treatment package for BPD that was informed by the substantive dimensions (Criteria A and B) of the AMPD.
+BPD Compass, which loosely stands for Cognitive-Behavioral Modules for Personality Symptoms, was developed to (a) synthesize decades of research on mechanisms maintaining BPD into a comprehensive treatment, (b) address gaps left by existing interventions, and (c) be maximally efficient and disseminable.
 Incorporating assessment of Criterion A provides a metric of overall severity, perhaps allowing clinicians to estimate the number of BPD Compass sessions needed to address a given patient's symptoms (see section on Assessment and Personalization) or determine whether an alternative treatment approach is more appropriate.
 Assessment of Criterion B is used to determine which BPD Compass modules will be presented; discrete modules were developed to target negative affectivity, antagonism, and disinhibition using commonly applied treatment strategies: identification of values, techniques to promote cognitive flexibility, behavior change principles (alternative action, exposures), and mindfulness training.
-In the section below, we describe the theory that underscores our approach to targeting relevant dimensions of personality, summarize the skills and exercises included in BPD Compass, and highlight the treatment gaps this intervention addresses.
+In the following section, we describe the theory that underscores our approach to targeting relevant dimensions of personality, summarize the skills and exercises included in BPD Compass, and highlight the treatment gaps this intervention addresses.
 Finally, we describe the strategies we used to increase the likelihood that BPD Compass will integrate well with routine practice settings.